NFDI4BIOIMAGE/Cologne-Hackathon-2023/README.md

 In a workflow and roadmap session, graphical workflows were created, tasks were defined and the topics were selected.

-Beforehand, a [task list](./shared_pdfs/Cologne_Hackathon_Tasks.pdf) was created used as an inspiration and optionally to be adjusted for the different topics at the Hackathon (see [markdown version](./Topics/Cologne_Hackathon_Tasks.md) in the Topics directory).
+Beforehand, a [task list](./shared_pdfs/Cologne_Hackathon_Tasks.pdf) was created used as an inspiration and optionally to be adjusted for the different topics at the Hackathon (see [markdown version](./Topics/Cologne_Hackathon_Tasks.md) in the 'Topics' directory).

 ### Topic selection on-site